-- 11. Following the Bank's assumption of control of CIB, the appointment of a Manager, the Government's bailout arrangement for third party deposit liabilities and the winding up order for CIB on October 17, 2011, the Board of Directors of the Central Bank on June 15, 2012 agreed that the licence of CIB be mandatorily revoked with effect from October 17, 2011 in accordance with section 23(14) of the Financial Institutions Act, 2008. - 12.
-The Deposit Insurance Corporation Trinidad and Tobago, as the Court appointed Liquidator of CIB, submits bi-annual reports on the progress and status of the liquidation to the Official Receiver and Registrar of Companies. - 13.
-The Deposit Insurance Corporation, as Liquidator of CIB, paid CLICO a first dividend distribution equivalent to approximately \$2.9 billion comprising 848,564 One Caribbean Media shares, 27,619,219 Republic Financial Holdings Limited shares and a cash payment on April 30, 2018.
-The shares were transferred to the Government in July 2018. - 14.
+- 12. Following the Bank's assumption of control of CIB, the appointment of a Manager, the Government's bailout arrangement for third party deposit liabilities and the winding up order for CIB on October 17, 2011, the Board of Directors of the Central Bank on June 15, 2012 agreed that the licence of CIB be mandatorily revoked with effect from October 17, 2011 in accordance with section 23(14) of the Financial Institutions Act, 2008. - 13.
+The Deposit Insurance Corporation Trinidad and Tobago, as the Court appointed Liquidator of CIB, submits bi-annual reports on the progress and status of the liquidation to the Official Receiver and Registrar of Companies.

+- 14. The Deposit Insurance Corporation, as Liquidator of CIB, paid CLICO a first distribution equivalent to approximately \$2.9 billion comprising 848,564 One Caribbean Media shares, 27,619,219 Republic Financial Holdings Limited shares and a cash payment on April 30, 2018.
+The shares were transferred to the Government in July 2018 in consideration for an appropriate reduction in CLICO's liabilities to GORTT. - 15.
+On December 4, 2018, the Deposit Insurance Corporation paid a second distribution of \$152,049,351.14 to CLICO. - 16.
 Having met its reporting obligations under section 44E(7) of the Act in relation to CIB over the years, the Bank is not in a position to provide any further information on the progress of the liquidation of CIB as this falls outside its remit.
 However, in the interest of completeness, the Bank has kept in its section 44E(7) Reports the aforesaid brief background of the completed restructuring proposals for CIB.